Niemann–Pick disease: Experimental use of 2-hydroxypropyl-β-cyclodextrin

 Researchers at the University of Arizona first proposed the use of 2-hydroxypropyl-β-cyclodextrins for the treatment of Niemann–Pick Type C1 in 2001.
 Researchers noted that HPBCDs, with varying levels of 2-hydroxypropyl substitution, had effects in delaying neurological symptoms and in decreasing liver cholesterol storage in a Niemann–Pick mouse model.
 Later, researchers at the University of Texas Southwestern Medical Center found that when Niemann–Pick type C mice were injected with 2-hydroxypropyl-β-cyclodextrin (HPbCD) when they were seven days old, they showed marked improvement in liver function, much less neurodegeneration, and ultimately, they lived longer lives than the mice that did not receive this treatment.
 These results suggest HPbCD acutely reverses the storage defect seen in NPC.

 In April 2011, the U.S. National Institutes of Health, in collaboration with the Therapeutics for Rare and Neglected Diseases Program, announced they were developing a clinical trial using HPbCD for Niemann–Pick type C1 patients.
-A clinical trial conducted by Vtesse, LLC began in January 2013, and was completed in March 2017.
+A clinical trial conducted by Vtesse, LLC began in January 2013 and was completed in March 2017.

-On April 26, 2013, the European Medicines Agency granted International Niemann–Pick Disease Alliance, the United Kingdom, orphan designation for HPbCD for the treatment of Niemann–Pick disease, type C.
+On 26 April 2013, the European Medicines Agency granted International Niemann–Pick Disease Alliance, the United Kingdom, orphan designation for HPbCD for the treatment of Niemann–Pick disease, type C.

 Gene therapy

-Gene therapy is being used clinically to treat genetic diseases, including haemophilia and spinal muscular atrophy.
+Gene therapy is being used clinically to treat genetic diseases, including hemophilia and spinal muscular atrophy.
 It has been used preclinically, in a mouse model of Niemann–Pick type C, using an adeno-associated virus-derived viral vector, and has been shown to extend lifespan following injection into the lateral ventricles of the neonatal brain.
 In a separate proof-of-concept study, a similar vector, but with a modified capsid, was injected intravenously into Niemann–Pick type C mice around four weeks of age; this resulted in extended lifespan and improved weight gain.
 Gene therapy has also been used preclinically in a mouse model of Niemann–Pick type A. Injection into the cisterna magna at seven weeks of age prevented motor and memory impairment and neuronal cell death.